Sudafed Sinus Congestion coupons

 Sudafed Sinus Congestion Side Effects

-You might experience some mild side effects such as nausea, vomiting, trouble sleeping, dizziness, headache, or nervousness.
-These are common and usually not a cause for concern.
-However, if these symptoms persist or worsen, it is important to consult with your healthcare provider.
+When taking this medication, you might experience mild side effects such as nausea, vomiting, trouble sleeping, dizziness, headache, or nervousness.
+These are usually not serious, but if they persist or worsen, it is important to consult with your healthcare provider.
+In some cases, more serious side effects can occur.
+If you experience a fast or irregular heartbeat, noticeable mental or mood changes like anxiety or confusion, shaking, or difficulty urinating, you should discontinue use and seek medical attention immediately.